 - Information about how you use our website or our products or services (Profile and Usage Data).

 - Your preferences in receiving marketing from us and our third parties and your communication preferences (Marketing and Communications Data).

 Our definition of personal information does not include “aggregate” data.
-Aggregate Data is data we collect about a group or category of products, services or customers, from which individual customer identities have been removed.
-In other words, information about how you use a service may be collected and combined with information about how others use the same service, but no personal information will be included in the resulting data.
+Aggregate Data is data we collect about a group or category of products, services or customers, from which an individual customer is combined with information about how others use the same service, but no personal information will be included in the resulting data.
 Likewise, information about the products you purchase may be collected and combined with information about the products purchased by others.
 Aggregate data helps us understand trends and customer needs so that we can better consider new products and services, and tailor existing products and services to customer desires.

 IF YOU FAIL TO PROVIDE YOUR PERSONAL INFORMATION

 Where we need to collect personal information by law, or under the terms of a contract we have with you and you fail to provide that information when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with a product or service).
 In this case, we may have to cancel a product or service you have with us, but we will notify you if this is the case at the time.

 HOW YOUR PERSONAL INFORMATION IS COLLECTED